jesperottosen/Civ5mod-NoCitiesOnSmallIslands/README.md

 Includes a check before city building wrt the number of water tiles around the location.

-Vrsio 0.3 evaluates Water tiles in neighbourgh tiles for some patterns.
+Allows for some canal-type locations and investigates first and next tiles around the spot.

-Allows for some canal-type locations.
-Polynesia, though, get to settle as usual.
+First city has no restrictions.
+Polynesia, though, get to settle as ususal.

 Key DLL work by whoward69 requires Various Mod Components (v 105).